Dance Dance Revolution SuperNova

 It is the first DDR game released for the arcades since Dance Dance Revolution Extreme three years before, although there had been steady releases of DDR games for consoles in the interim.
 Instead of Bemani System 573 Digital, the arcade version was built using the PlayStation 2-based Bemani Python 2, which results in higher-quality graphics and superior sounds than previous games.
 Unlike previous DDR arcade releases, all versions have the same features and song list.
-It is the ninth arcade release in Japan, the fifth arcade release in Europe, and the third arcade release in North America.
+It is the fifth arcade release in Europe, the third arcade release in North America, and the ninth arcade release in Japan.

 Gameplay

 The game retains the same core gameplay of the series.
 During gameplay, arrows scroll from the bottom to the top of the screen towards stationary arrows known as the "Step Zone".
 Once they reach the zone, players step on the dance pad corresponding to the arrows and the game will then judge the accuracy of the timing.
 The rankings are as follow: "Marvelous", "Perfect", "Great", "Good", "Almost", and "Boo".
 The last two rankings are taken from the North American games and differ from the ones used for DDR Extreme, which respectively has "Boo" and "Miss".

 There are also changes in modifiers.
 The game adds the option to turn off jumps.
 In addition to "Flat" (all arrows are the same color), and "Rainbow" (brightly colored arrows taken from Dance Dance Revolution Solo, previously named "Solo"), a "Note" arrow option is added, which recolors the arrows based on timing (e.g. red for 1/4 beat arrows, blue for 1/8 beat arrows, etc.).
 "Little", which removes all non-quarter beat arrows, has been renamed "Cut".

 Aesthetic changes include the renaming of three difficulty options: "Light", "Standard", and "Heavy" to "Basic", "Difficult", and "Expert", respectively.
 The song selection screen is still displayed in the form of a song wheel, but all difficulties are now displayed at once, instead of having to be highlighted separately.
 Instead of pre-rendered videos, songs are set to randomly generated characters dancing in several backgrounds, though certain songs may replace them with pre-rendered videos instead.